Francisco Cabello y Mesa

 Cabello belonged to the "Lodge Independence", active since 1805 in Buenos Aires, directed by Juan José Castelli, which intended to garner British support for separating the Spanish territories from their parent country.
 During the British invasion, many Creoles collaborated with the British.
 Many of them did so in secret, but Cabello agreed to hold a public position in the government of invading Governor William Carr Beresford.
 When the Reconquista occurred by the Creole and Spanish, Cabello was arrested and charged with treason against the King, and was taken prisoner at Montevideo.

 The following year, in 1807, Cabello was arrested in the eastern city during the second British invasion.
 He was released when that city fell into the hands of General Samuel Auchmuty, and his successor in command, John Whitelocke, put him in charge of the editorial of a newspaper in British propaganda, the Southern Star, a bilingual publication with which the British hoped to ingratiate themselves with the natives.
 After the Battle of Buenos Aires, which forced the British to withdraw also from Montevideo, the British invaders refused to take Cabello with them.

-He was arrested by order of Viceroy Liniers and sent, a prisoner to Spain, where he expected to be condemned to death.
+He was arrested by order of Viceroy Liniers and sent as a prisoner to Spain, where he was to be condemned to death.

-The French invasion of the peninsula saved his life for a few years.
-He was released, and joined the Liberal Party Spanish in Sevilla.
+The French invasion of the peninsula prevented his return for a few years.
+He was released, and joined the Spanish Liberal Party in Sevilla.
 He took refuge in Cadiz, protected by the English fleet, until the restoration of King Ferdinand VII of Spain.
-He could not escape more.

 He was shot in Seville in 1814.